A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

-When there are only two adjacent zero flux defect faces in $R$, we have the following additional equivalence classes: \begin{enumerate} \item $q_{e}$ represented by the operator $M_3$ acting on a single edge $e$ in $R$, \item $p_e$ represented by the operator $M_4 = M_3 M_2$ acting on a single edge $e$ in $R$, \item $q'_{e}$ represented by the product of $M_3$ acting on a single edge $e$ in $R$ and a long string operator ending in $R$ and not overlapping with $e$ (see Fig. \ref{Fig:qprime}(a)), and \item $p'_{e}$ represented by the product of $M_4$ acting on a single edge $e$ in $R$ and a long string operator ending in $R$ and not overlapping with $e$ (see Fig. \ref{Fig:qprime}(b)). \end{enumerate}

-Note that both in Fig. \ref{Fig:qprime}(a) and Fig. \ref{Fig:qprime}(b), the electric charge excitation $e$ can be freely moved without changing equivalence classes via appropriate ($M_2$) strings localized in $R$ which do not intersect the edge where $M_3$ or $M_4$ acts.
+When there are only two adjacent zero flux defect faces in $R$, we have the following additional equivalence classes: \begin{enumerate} \item $q_{e}$ represented by the operator $M_3$ acting on a single edge $e$ in $R$, \item $q'_{e}$ represented by the product of $M_3$ acting on a single edge $e$ in $R$ and a long string operator ending in $R$ (the long string may or may not overlap on the edge $e$ -- see Fig. \ref{Fig:qprime}(a) and (b)). \end{enumerate} Note that both in Fig. \ref{Fig:qprime}(a) and Fig. \ref{Fig:qprime}(b), the electric charge excitation $e$ can be freely moved without changing equivalence classes via appropriate ($M_2$) strings localized in $R$ which do not intersect the edge where $M_3$ or $M_4$ acts.

+We note that $q_{e}$ and $q'_{e}$ are the only two additional equivalence classes of excitations localized on a single edge since the excitation created by the operator $M_4$ is equivalent to the $M_3$ excitation as illustrated in Fig. \ref{Fig:M4equiv}.
+Consider the operator $M_4 \mathcal{P}_0$.
+Let $v_{1,2}$ be the vertices labelling the edge where $M_4$ acts.
+As shown in Fig.~\ref{Fig:M4equiv}, we can multiply this from the left with an open $M_2$ string $E_{v_1,v_2}$ that ends at vertices $v_1$ and $v_2$ but doesn't act on the edge with $M_4$ to obtain

+where we have used that fact that $E_{v_1,v_2}$ commutes with $M_4$ in the first equality since $E_{v_1,v_2}$ doesn't act on the same edge as $M_4$ and that $M_4 = M_3 M_2$.
+The second equality above uses the fact that $M_2 E_{v_1,v_2}$ is a contractible $M_2$ loop that can be absorbed into the ground state projector.
+It is also easy to see that starting from $M_3 \mathcal{P}_0$ we can run the same argument backwards to obtain

+Therefore, it follows that the operators $M_3$ and $M_4$ acting on a single edge satisfy the equivalence relation defined in Eq. \eqref{Eq:defnequiv}.
+So the excitation created by the action of $M_4$ supported on a single edge on a parent ground state belongs to the $q_e$ equivalence class.

+{It is obvious that we need to include the zero superselection sector as the zero operator should be in the spectral monoid for closure.
+The state(s) corresponding to this superselection sector is just the null state which is in any Hilbert space.
+The zero superselection sector contains \textit{only} the zero operator as the annihilators are not included in the spectral monoid as discussed before.}

-Using Eq. \ref{Eq:Prod1}, we can obtain the following fusion rules involving $m$ and the defects $q_e$ and $p_e$.
+Using Eq. \ref{Eq:Prod1}, we can obtain the following fusion rules involving $m$ and the defects $q_e$ and $q_e'$.